Princess Pauline of Württemberg (1877–1965): Descendants

-Through Prince Dietrich, she was a grandmother of Otto Hermann Maximilien, Prince of Wied (1929–2008), Ulrich, Prince of Wied (1931–2010), and Thierry Louis-Eugène, Prince of Wied (1938–2001).
-Her grandson Ulrich married Ilke Fischer in 1968 and was the mother of Ulrich, Prince of Wied (b.
+Through Prince Dietrich, she was a grandmother of Prince Maximilian (1929–2008), Prince Ulrich (1931–2010) and Prince Ludwig-Eugen (1938–2001).
+Her grandson Prince Ulrich married Ilke Fischer and they were the parents of Prince Ulrich (b.
 1970), who married Clarissa Elizabeth Makepeace-Massingham (b.
-1971) in 2000; and Marie, Princess of Wied (b.
-1973), who married Duke Friedrich of Württemberg (1961–2018), eldest son of Carl, Duke of Württemberg and heir to the House of Württemberg, in 1993.
-Duke Friedrich died in a car accident in 2018 and his funeral was attended by King Philippe and Queen Mathilde of Belgium, Hans-Adam II, Prince of Liechtenstein, and Bernhard, Hereditary Prince of Baden.
+1971); and Prince Marie (b.
+1973), who married Friedrich, Hereditary Duke of Württemberg (1961–2018), eldest son of Carl, Duke of Württemberg and heir to the House of Württemberg.
+Hereditary Duke Friedrich died in a car accident in 2018 and his funeral was attended by King Philippe and Queen Mathilde of Belgium, Hans-Adam II, Prince of Liechtenstein, and Bernhard, Hereditary Prince of Baden.